Quenched invariance principles for random walks and elliptic diffusions in random media with boundary: Other examples

-It remains to check Assumption \ref{thm:assumpHC}.
-For part (i), we simply note that the combination of \eqref{eq:important831} (or more precisely, the exponential tail bound for $N_0$ that appears as \eqref{N0tail}) and \eqref{inclusion} in a standard Borel-Cantelli argument implies the following: there exist $c_*, c_1>0$ (non-random) and $N_0(\omega)$ such that if $n\geq N_0(\omega)$, then, for each $x_0,x \in n^{-1}\mathcal{C}_1(n)$ and $c_*/n^{1/2}\le r'\le 1$,
+It remains to check Assumption~\ref{teoassumpHC}.
+For part (i), we simply note that the combination of (\ref{eqimportant831}) [or more precisely, the exponential tail bound for $N_0$ that appears as (\ref {N0tail})] and (\ref{inclusion}) in a standard Borel--Cantelli argument implies the following: there exist $c_*, c_1>0$ (nonrandom) and $N_0(\omega)$ such that if $n\geq N_0(\omega)$, then, for each $x_0,x \in n^{-1}\mathcal{C}_1(n)$ and $c_*/n^{1/2}\le r'\le1$,

 as desired.
-For part (ii) of this assumption, first note that we can obtain the elliptic Harnack inequality uniformly for $X^n$-harmonic functions on $B_E(x_0,R)$, where $x_0\in n^{-1}\mathcal{C}_1(n)$ and $({\rm log} n)^{2/\delta}/n\leq R\leq 1$ for large $n$.
-(This can be proved similarly as before, namely when $x_0\in \mathbb{B}^0_i(n)$, Theorem \ref{thm:EHIABDH} can be applied by replacing $\mathcal{C}_1$ by $\mathcal{C}_1^i(n)$ due to (\ref{inclusion}).)
-Given the elliptic Harnack inequality, we can obtain H\"older continuity in a similar way as in the proof of \cite[Proposition 3.2]{BarHam07}, for example.
-Hence we have established the following.
+For part (ii) of this assumption, first note that we can obtain the elliptic Harnack inequality uniformly for $X^n$-harmonic functions on $B_E(x_0,R)$, where $x_0\in n^{-1}\mathcal{C}_1(n)$ and $(\log n)^{2/\delta}/n\leq R\leq1$ for large $n$.
+[This can be proved similarly as before, namely when $x_0\in\mathbb{B}^0_i(n)$, Theorem~\ref{teoEHIABDH} can be applied by replacing $\mathcal{C}_1$ by $\mathcal{C}_1^i(n)$ due to (\ref{inclusion}).]
+Given the elliptic Harnack inequality, we can obtain H\"older continuity in a similar way as in the proof of \cite{BarHam07}, Proposition 3.2, for example.
+Hence, we have established the following.